RocketBus/clickbus-api-doc/source.md

 - **WARNING:**
     > One of the most important values obtained in the `/trip`s Response is `sessionId`. **Remember to keep this value**: it's required for most of your requests.
+    > In order to block return-trip seats (priorly obtained from a call to `/trips` using `return` parameter), you must first invoke your call to `/trip` for the first `scheduleId` then block all the seats for this specific ´scheduleId´ calling `/seat-block`.
+Secondly you need to call again `/trip` with the second `scheduleId`, and block all the seats for this `scheduleId` calling `/seat-block`.

 ### Get Trip Details [GET]